Sexual orientation in the United States military: 1910s–1940s

 The U.S. military discharged soldiers for homosexual acts throughout the eighteenth and nineteenth century even in the absence of any explicit prohibition of sodomy.
 The Articles of War of the United States of 1916, implemented on March 1, 1917, included Article 93 stating that any person subject to military law who committed "assault with intent to commit sodomy" shall be punished as a court-martial may direct.
 That was modified on June 4, 1920, to make the act of sodomy itself a crime.
 The change went into effect on February 4, 1921.
 It was the first express prohibition of homosexuality or homosexual conduct in the armed forces of the United States.

-The several branches of the U.S. lacked a unified policy on service by homosexuals for most of their history.
+The several branches of the U.S. armed forces lacked a unified policy on service by homosexuals for most of their history.
 Before 1949, each tended to charge personnel caught engaging in homosexual conduct with sodomy, court-martial them, and issue them a dishonorable discharge.
 In 1940, psychiatrists Harry Stack Sullivan and Winfred Overholser formulated guidelines for psychiatric screening for military inductees.
 Both believed homosexuals should not be inducted, and neither proposed excluding all homosexuals from military service.
 Despite their recommendations, other psychiatrists and military officials made homosexuality a key component of the screening apparatus they recommended.
 The United States Army Surgeon General's office issued a circular in 1941 that for the first time classified "homosexual proclivities" as disqualifying inductees from military service.
 The United States Navy and the Selective Service adopted similar exclusionary policies.
 The Women's Army Corps adopted a similar policy in 1944.
 The Women's Army Corps instituted harsh screening policies for recruits, often based on physical appearance and gender conformity, in order to exclude lesbians from service.
 WAC policies also condoned heterosexual relationships with servicemen in order to discourage homosexual conduct.